8Nero/phasic_tonic/docs/index.md

 ## Overview

 `phasic_tonic` is a python package for analysing phasic and tonic REM states from electrophysiological signals.

 It implements a threshold-based signal processing algorithm for detecting phasic substates within REM sleep.
-`phasic_tonic` is intended for researchers working with sleep data and looking to classify REM sleep into more granular substates for further study.
+`phasic_tonic` is intended for researchers working with sleep data and looking to classify REM sleep into further substates.
-This package was developed by [Tuguldur Gerelmaa](https://github.com/8Nero) and [Abdel Rayan](https://github.com/AbdelRayan/) for phasic and tonic research in Genzel lab.

 # <div style="text-align: center;"> <img src="images/detect_phasic_001.png" width="70%" alt="phasic tonic image."> </div>